 In addition to the economic benefits, many social benefits are realized in a community with a robust local food system.
 Key among these are the relationships that local food systems build-relationships that connect people, establish lasting business ties and create a sense of place and identity.
 When shoppers know the farm that produces their food, when they know a chef, a nutritionist, a city official, and neighbors who buy locally, they feel a stronger connection and greater pride in place.
-Not surprisingly, communities with a strong sense of place can-through farmers' markets, local festivals, and local character-develop attractive and profitable agri-tourism possibilities.
-For example, Joseph Decuis in Roanoke, is a "farm to fork" world-class culinary destination that attracts visitors nationwide.
-The Fort Wayne Farmers' Market connects local consumers to local farmers year round, and small farm co-ops and buying clubs such as Purple Porch Co-Op, Homestead Heritage, Seven Sons Meat Company, Tyner Pond Farms and others connect local farmers to local consumers year-round.
+Not surprisingly, communities with a strong sense of place can-through farmers' markets, local festivals, and local character-develop attractive and profitable agritourism possibilities.
+For example, both Carroll and Tippecanoe Counties have thriving farmers' markets that connect local consumers to local farmers every Saturday from May to September.131 And, small farm co-ops and buying clubs such as Purple Porch Co-Op, Homestead Heritage, Seven Sons Meat Company, Tyner Pond Farms and others connect local farmers to local consumers year-round.
 Finally, a local food system boosts food security defined as the "ability of all people to obtain a safe, culturally acceptable, nutritionally adequate diet through a sustainable food system that maximizes community self-reliance and social justice."